blueswen/glimpse-action/README.md

 - Maintains versioning by keeping only the specified number of generations
 - Automatically removes old generations when the limit is exceeded
 - Returns direct URLs to the uploaded files
-- Simple Docker-based implementation
-- Easy to extend for future features like image diff

 ## File Structure